garretjames/react-flux-dating-interface/readme.md

 If you are applying for a role involving a specific framework, please implement your solution for the search results using that framework.
 You are free to refactor the existing filtering controls to use this framework as well, but are not required to do so.

 **Please make sure you also write some unit tests**.
 You can use Jest which is preinstalled, triggered by `npm test`, or you can replace with your favorite unit test library.
-We require you to at least write tests for one single component or module, but ensure it is covering all functions for that component or module.

 Further Instructions
 ===================